datacarpentry/spreadsheets-socialsci/_episodes/05-quality-control.md

 Details of the different types of validation possible and how to set them up are available [here](https://support.office.com/en-us/article/Apply-data-validation-to-cells-29FECBCC-D1B9-42C1-9D76-EFF3CE5F7249)

-In what follows, ee will look at two examples:
+In what follows, we will look at two examples:

 1. Restricting data to a numeric range
 2. Restricting data to entries from a list